trapexit/mergerfs/README.md

 If using a network filesystem such as NFS, SMB, CIFS (Samba) be sure to pay close attention to anything regarding permissioning and users.
 Root squashing and user translation for instance has bitten a few mergerfs users.
 Some of these also affect the use of mergerfs from container platforms such as Docker.

 #### Why is only one drive being used?

 Are you using a path preserving policy?
 The default policy for file creation is `epmfs`.
 That means only the drives with the path preexisting will be considered when creating a file.
 If you don't care about where files and directories are created you likely shouldn't be using a path preserving policy and instead something like `mfs`.

 This can be especially apparent when filling an empty pool from an external source.
 If you do want path preservation you'll need to perform the manual act of creating paths on the drives you want the data to land on before transfering your data.
+Setting `func.mkdir=epall` can simplify managing path perservation for `create`.

 #### Why was libfuse embedded into mergerfs?

-A significant number of users use mergerfs on distros with very old versions of libfuse which have serious bugs.
+A significant number of users use mergerfs on distros with old versions of libfuse which have serious bugs.
 Requiring updated versions of libfuse on those distros isn't pratical (no package offered, user inexperience, etc.).
 The only practical way to provide a stable runtime on those systems was to "vendor" the library into the project.

 #### Why use mergerfs over mhddfs?